Reimagining the Queen's Park Farm

 The educational features within these concepts are designed for one time/ one visit use.
 What consideration was made for these features to foster ongoing/ continuous learning/play so that kids can use the space day after day and still remain excited to visit?

-BCDA asked 4 months ago
+BCDA asked about 2 years ago

 Hello and thanks for the question.
 The Grow and Habitat design options both include ideas for infrastructure that provide opportunities for a diverse range of programming.
 Once the preferred option is determined, there will be a range of year-round programs (as well as self-guided exploration and discovery) developed to help connect kids to nature in the space.